shakson1/dogoctl/README.md

 ## 💰 Billing Dashboard

-The billing dashboard provides an overview of your DigitalOcean account's billing information:
+The billing dashboard provides comprehensive billing information for your DigitalOcean account:

+### Invoices View
 1. Press `<3>` to switch to the Billing Dashboard
+2. Press `i` to switch to invoices view (default)
-2. View your account balance and month-to-date usage in the top panel
+3. View your account balance and month-to-date usage in the top panel
-3. Browse invoices in the table showing:
+4. Browse invoices in the table showing:
    - Invoice UUID
    - Amount
    - Invoice Period
    - Date
+5. Press `<enter>` on an invoice to view full details with all line items
+6. In detailed invoice view, you can see:
+   - Complete invoice metadata
+   - All invoice items with descriptions, amounts, durations, and resource information
+   - Scroll through long invoices using `↑/↓`, `j/k`, or page keys

+### Monthly Billing View
+1. Press `m` to switch to monthly billing view
+2. See all months with:
+   - Month name (e.g., "Jan 2024")
+   - Total amount for that month
+   - Number of entries
+   - Last entry date
+3. Press `<enter>` on a month to see all billing entries for that month
+4. Monthly details show:
+   - Date, Description, Amount, Type, and Invoice UUID for each entry
+5. Press `<enter>` on a billing entry to see full details
+6. Press `<esc>` to go back to monthly summary

+### Scrolling in Detailed Views
+When viewing detailed invoice or billing entry information:
+- Use `↑/↓` arrow keys or `j/k` to scroll line by line
+- Use `PageUp`/`PageDown` or `Ctrl+B`/`Ctrl+F` to scroll by page
+- Use `g` to jump to top, `G` to jump to bottom
+- Scroll indicator shows your position (e.g., `[5/50 lines]`)

+### Navigation
-4. Press `r` to refresh billing data
+- Press `r` to refresh billing data
-5. Press `<1>`, `<2>`, or `<3>` to switch between views
+- Press `<1>`, `<2>`, or `<3>` to switch between main views
+- Press `m` to switch to monthly view, `i` to switch to invoices view

 ## 📋 Changelog

+### v1.4.0 (2024)
+- **Enhanced Billing Dashboard**:
+  - **Monthly Billing View**: View billing history organized by month with totals and entry counts
+  - **Detailed Invoice Information**: Full invoice details with all line items, matching `doctl invoice get` output
+  - **Billing Entry Details**: Detailed view for individual billing history entries
+  - **Scrolling Support**: Scroll through long invoice details with arrow keys (`↑/↓`), vim-style (`j/k`), page keys, or jump to top/bottom (`g`/`G`)
+  - **Enhanced Navigation**: Switch between invoices and monthly views with `i` and `m` keys
+  - **Scroll Indicators**: Shows current position when content exceeds visible area
+- Improved invoice loading with pagination support
+- Better error handling for billing API calls

 ### v1.3.0 (2024)
 - **Billing Dashboard**: